-- "Court Rules," which includes the current codification of the NORTH CAROLINA RULES of APPELLATE PROCEDURE and recent orders of the North Carolina Supreme Court amending those Rules. - "Opinions" decided by the North Carolina Supreme Court and Court of Appeals. - Reference to the adoption of the Universal Citation Format (beginning January 1, 2021).
+- "Court Rules," which includes the current codification of the NORTH CAROLINA RULES of APPELLATE PROCEDURE and recent orders of the North Carolina Supreme Court amending those Rules. - "Opinions" decided by the North Carolina Supreme Court and Court of Appeals.

 The "Supreme Court" page of the AOC website includes the following links: